acidsploit/munin-scripts/README.md

 munin-scripts
 =============
-My collection of munin data collection scripts (plugins) to monitor MikroTik devices.
+My collection of updated munin data collection scripts (plugins).

 These are mainly existing scripts that were outdated or lacking functionality and were in need of an update.